LGmedia954/vocabulary-media-critic-backend/notes.md

 AJAX/FETCH REQUESTS

-- On initial page load, a Get Request is made for all Vocabulary Words
+- On initial page load, a Get Request is made for all Vocabulary Words.
-- Goal: Upon user mouse actions, Get Requests are made for items to show
 - A Post Request will be made to create and add a Sentence Example to the DOM.
+- Reach: Upon user mouse actions, Get Requests are made for items to show.